My responses to a Jehovah's Witnesses

 Holy Spirit.
 However, since Yahweh is one God manifested in three persons, praying to Jesus or the Holy Spirit is perfectly acceptable.
 It's been often said that there are three ways to determine whether we have Biblical authority to do something:

 As regards whether prayers can be addressed to Jesus, the

 Scriptures provide us with authority through all three of these ways: commands, examples, and inferences.
-Again, I'm not saying that believers must address prayers to Jesus, but I'm trying to respond to your point that if Jesus were God, we could pray directly to Him.
+Again, I'm not saying believers must address prayers to Jesus, but I'm trying to respond to your point that if Jesus were God, we could pray directly to Him.

 - Scriptures give a direct command